 Chief Mountain: a 9,000 ft mountain with incredible 360 views of the Rocky Mountain peaks.
 The trail is just 3 miles (5 km), but has a continuous incline that sums at a 961 ft elevation gain.
-Go from June onwards when the snow has melted.
-It can be tough for those not aclimatised to Colorado’s altitude.
+Go from June onward when the snow has melted.
+It can be tough for those not acclimatized to Colorado’s altitude.

 Mount Sanitas in Boulder: Just over 3 miles (5 km) with 1,256 feet elevation gain this is an easily accessible trail.
 Stop off in Boulder for lunch on the way home.
 Acreage by Stem Cider Brewery (slightly pricey) has an outside patio with the backdrop of the foothills in the distance.

-Genesee Park – owned by the city of Denver here you can see the resident herd of bisson.
-Drive to the top of the mountain and take a non-strenous walk in the cool mountain air.
+Genesee Park – owned by the city of Denver here you can see the resident herd of bison.
+Drive to the top of the mountain and take a non-strenuous walk in the cool mountain air.

-Red Rocks Trading Post Trail – a 1.5 mile loop just below the Red Rocks Ampitheatre.
+Red Rocks Trading Post Trail – a 1.5 mile loop just below the Red Rocks Amphitheater.

 Pay to Enter Trails